-The Law on the Legal Position of Churches, Religious Communities and Religious Groups149 contains no specific articles on employment and labour relations.
+The Law on the Legal Position of Churches, Religious Communities and Religious Groups161 contains no specific articles on employment and labour relations.
 Other laws also do not include specific provisions on exemptions for employers with ethos based on religion or belief.
-However, the Labour Law contains in the exemptions from prohibition of discrimination, sufficient space for churches, religious communities and groups to be exempt in accordance with Article 4(2) of Directive 2000/78 (Art.8).
+However, the Law on Labour Relations contains in the exemptions from prohibition of discrimination, sufficient space for churches, religious communities and groups to be exempt in accordance with Article 4(2) of Directive 2000/78 (Art.8).